On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Stability analysis of the PML model

 \end{lemma} \begin{proof} As above, we note that the roots vary continuously with $s$.
 Thus, if the real part of a root $\widetilde{\kappa}_{ij}$ changes sign, then for some $s$ with $\Re{s} >0$ the root must be purely imaginary, $\widetilde{\kappa}_{ij} = \bm{i}k_y$.
 When $\kappa_{ij} = \bm{i}k_y$ the PML dispersion relations \eqref{eq:PML_dispersion_relation} for the Cauchy problem and the characteristic \eqref{eq:characteristics_f_pml} are equivalent.
-Therefore a purely imaginary root $\kappa_{ij} = \bm{i}k_y$ with $\Re{s} >0$ corresponds to an exponentially growing mode for the Cauchy PML problem, which contradicts the assumption that the Cauchy PML problem has no growing wave modes. \end{proof} Taking into account the boundedness condition, the general solution of \eqref{fou1} is
+Therefore a purely imaginary root $\kappa_{ij} = \bm{i}k_y$ with $\Re{s} >0$ corresponds to an exponentially growing mode for the Cauchy PML problem, which contradicts the assumption that the Cauchy PML problem has no growing wave modes. \end{proof} \begin{remark} \revv{ We remark that Lemma \ref{lem:sign consistency for large positve Re(s)} and Lemma \ref{lem:sign consistency} together with the {\it determinant condition} \eqref{eq:determinat_conditon} and the homogeneity property Theorem \ref{thm_homogeneous} indicate that the PML transmission problem \eqref{eq:PML_physical_space}--\eqref{int_pml} is well-posed, by Definition \ref{def:well-posedness_and_stability}.
+This claim will be made more precise by the stability analysis below. } \end{remark}

+We are, however, particularly interested in the stability of the PML transmission problem \eqref{eq:PML_physical_space}--\eqref{int_pml} which would exclude the possibility of exponentially growing interface wave modes.